 How To Get To Crete

 Crete is well-connected to the Greek mainland, particularly to the huge port of Piraeus, which is one of Europe’s busiest passenger ports.
 There are also numerous ferry routes between Crete and other nearby islands.
-Crete is especially easily reached by ferry from the Cyclades island group, which includes Santorini but also Mykonos and Naxos.
+Crete is easily reached by ferry from the Cyclades island group, including Santorini but also Mykonos and Naxos.

 Additionally, there are daily direct flights between Athens International Airport and airports on Crete, such as Chania and Heraklion.